avishek-sen-gupta/cobol-rekt/README.md

 _It is also to be noted that OpenAI integration is only attached to specific features.
 Much of the functionality of this toolkit is based on deterministic analysis._

-The toolkit consists of Java components, most of which are around parsing, ingestion of, and export from Cobol sources, and Python components, which carry out the analyses.
+The toolkit consists of Java components, most of which are around parsing, ingestion of, export from Cobol sources, and control flow analyses, and Python components, which carry out some of the other analyses (including LLM-assisted summaries).

 In addition, the support for Neo4J allows you to build custom graph analyses as per your needs.
-I expect most of the analysis to happen through Python (using Neo4J or NetworkX), hence the Java component tries to unlock as much of the ingested data as possible in different formats.
+I expect most of the dynamic analysis to happen through Python (using Neo4J or NetworkX), hence the Java component tries to unlock as much of the ingested data as possible in different formats.

 ## Contributing